equinor/tagreader-python/README.md

 df = c.read_tags(["tag1", "tag2"], "18.06.2020 08:00:00", "18.06.2020 09:00:00", 60)
 ```

+Note, you can add a timeout argument to the search method in order to avoid long-running search queries.

 ### Jupyter Notebook Quickstart
 Jupyter Notebook examples can be found in /examples.
 In order to run these examples, you need to install the
 optional dependencies.